CogStack/CogStack-Pipeline/docs/examples/index.md

 ## Deployment information

-This example uses the standard stack of microservices as presented in [CogStack ecosystem](#cogstack-ecosystem) with the Docker Compose file `examples/example1/docker/docker-compose.yml`.
+This example uses the standard stack of microservices as presented in [CogStack ecosystem](#cogstack-ecosystem) with the Docker Compose file override in `examples/example1/docker/docker-compose.override.yml`.

 It also uses a single CogStack *properties* file (see `examples/example1/cogstack/observations.properties`) and hence runs only one instance of CogStack data processing engine.